osmantazeoglu/My-Projects/Calculator/Readme.md

 # Calculator 🧮

-A simple calculator app with basic arithmetic operations.
+A simple and functional calculator built with modern web technologies.
+This project replicates the basic functionality of a standard calculator — allowing users to perform arithmetic operations easily through an intuitive interface.

 ## 🚀 Features
 - Addition, subtraction, multiplication, division